martinthomson/quic-tls/draft-thomson-quic-tls.md

 Once the TLS handshake is complete, the KEY_PHASE bit allows for the processing of messages without having to receive the TLS KeyUpdate message that triggers the key update.
-As required by TLS, only one key update can be in progress at a time and each peer cannot initiate a new key update until it has received a matching KeyUpdate message.
-This ensures that a peer cannot initiate two consecutive updates, which could be undetectable based on the KEY_PHASE bit.
+An endpoint MUST NOT initiate more than one key update at a time.
+A new key update cannot be sent until the endpoint has received a matching KeyUpdate message from its peer; or, if the endpoint did not initiate the original key update, it has received an acknowledgment of its own KeyUpdate.
+This ensures that there are at most two keys to distinguish between at any one time, for which the KEY_PHASE bit is sufficient.

 ## Retransmission of TLS Handshake Messages